Monash-Oxford pathway opportunity

 How to apply

-- Once we confirm you can continue with the process, apply to Oxford directly for admission to the BCL or MSc.
+- Once we confirm you can proceed, you will need to apply to Oxford directly for admission to the BCL or MSc.

-- If you get a course offer from Oxford you must submit the details to the Faculty of Law through ask.monash.
+- If you receive a course offer from Oxford you must submit the details to the Faculty of Law via Ask.Monash.
 We will then enrol you in Monash equivalent units.

-- Once you have a course offer from Oxford you will be automatically assessed for the Law Faculty International Study Scholarship.
+- Once you have a course offer from Oxford and advised the Faculty of this, you will be automatically assessed for the Law Faculty International Study Scholarship.

 When to apply